 - There are two different systems of external digestion and every spider species use one of them:

-- In other method, spiders use their chelicerae and the bases of the pedipalps to grind the prey, while dropping a large amount of enzymes to liquify it.
+- In other methods, spiders use their chelicerae and the bases of the pedipalps to grind the prey, while dropping a large number of enzymes to liquify it.
 In species using this method, the chelicerae and pedipalps form a cavity which they use for holding the prey during processing.

 28. Spider Food Chain

 - Spiders are carnivores and eat insects, such as flies, ants, bees, butterflies, and moths.